1989 Dime Value Checker: Errors List, ā€œPā€, “D” & “S” Mint Mark Worth

 1989-S DCAM Dime Value

 This shift transformed valuations dramatically.
-A PR70 example brought $403 at Heritage Auctions in 2005, but as certification services graded thousands more perfect specimens over the following years, prices settled near $20.
+A PR70 Deep Cameo example brought $403 at Heritage Auctions in 2005 when few had been certified.
+As grading services certified thousands more perfect specimens over the following years, prices settled near $20.
+The abundance eliminated the scarcity premium collectors traditionally pay for perfection.

 1989-S DCAM Dime Price/Grade Chart